-Liang Ma[†], Ting He[‡], Kin K. Leung[†], Don Towsley, and Ananthram Swami[§]

-[†]Imperial College, London, UK.
-Email: {l.ma10, kin.leung}@imperial.ac.uk

-[‡]IBM T. J. Watson Research Center, Yorktown, NY, USA.
-Email: the@us.ibm.com

-University of Massachusetts, Amherst, MA, USA.
-Email: towsley@cs.umass.edu

-§Army Research Laboratory, Adelphi, MD, USA.
+Liang Ma[†], Ting He[‡], Kin K. Leung[†], Don Towsley^{}, and Ananthram Swami[§] [†]Imperial College, London, UK.
+Email: {l.ma10, kin.leung}@imperial.ac.uk [‡]IBM T. J. Watson Research Center, Yorktown, NY, USA.
+Email: the@us.ibm.com ^{}University of Massachusetts, Amherst, MA, USA.
+Email: towsley@cs.umass.edu [§]Army Research Laboratory, Adelphi, MD, USA.
 Email: ananthram.swami.civ@mail.mil

 Abstract-We investigate the problem of identifying individual link metrics in a communication network from accumulated end-to-end metrics over selected measurement paths, under the assumption that link metrics are additive and constant during the measurement, and measurement paths cannot contain cycles.
-We know from linear algebra that all link metrics can be uniquely identified when the number of linearly independent measurement paths equals n, the number of links.
+According to linear algebra, all link metrics can be uniquely identified when the number of linearly independent measurement paths equals n, the number of links.
 It is, however, inefficient to collect measurements from all possible paths, whose number can grow exponentially in n, as the number of useful measurements (from linearly independent paths) is at most n.
 The aim of this paper is to develop efficient algorithms for constructing linearly independent measurement paths and calculating link metrics.
-We show that whenever there exists a set of n linearly independent measurement paths, there must exist a set of three pairwise independent spanning trees.
-We exploit this property to develop an algorithm that can construct n linearly independent, cycle-free paths between monitors without examining all candidate paths, whose complexity is quadratic in n.
+We propose one algorithm which can construct n linearly independent, cycle-free paths between monitors without examining all candidate paths, whose complexity is quadratic in n.
 A further benefit of the proposed algorithm is that the generated paths satisfy a nested structure that allows linear-time computation of link metrics without explicitly inverting the measurement matrix.
-Our evaluations on both synthetic and real network topologies verify the superior efficiency of the proposed algorithms, which are orders of magnitude faster than benchmark solutions for large networks.
+Our evaluations on both synthetic and real networks verify the superior efficiency of the proposed algorithms, which are orders of magnitude faster than benchmark solutions for large networks.